keift/blog/linux/install-flatpak.md

 ---
-description: Use your Flatpak with interface.
+description: Use your Flatpak with Gnome Software.
 icon: basket-shopping
 ---